writethedocs/www/docs/organizer-guide/index.rst

    use something like the script in `docs/_scripts/fix_gdocs2rst.py` to clean it up.

+   (and possibly do a search and replace to add the `rubric` back to the 2020 doc and a few other tweaks)

 4. Add images to `docs/surveys/salary-survey/images`, and include them manually.

+5. Add custom CSS to `_static/css/survey.css`.

-5. Triple check output. 😈
+6. Triple check output. 😈

 Credits
 -------